tewhatuora/fhir-nzps/input/pagecontent/index.md

 ## Dependencies and relationship to other standards

 The profiles in the NZPS are derived from the IPS profiles.
-The NZPS proflies also conform to constraints expressed in the [FHIR NZBase profiles](https://fhir.org.nz/ig/base/index.html).
+The NZPS profiles also conform to constraints expressed in the [FHIR NZBase profiles](https://fhir.org.nz/ig/base/index.html).
 The IG has dependencies on the following packages:

 {% include dependency-table.xhtml %}